garv-shah/software-dev/README.md

 If you'd like to view my SACs, you can look in the SACs folder (how intuitive) <br>
 Here's a directory of them:
 - [SAC 1](AOS2%20Programming/Code/SACs/SAC1%20Garv%20Shah/README.md)

+# SAT (Maths Club App)
+You can view my work for the subject on my website [here](https://garv-shah.vercel.app/software-dev) and read blog updates [here](https://garv-shah.vercel.app) under the Software Development tag :D

+You can view a timeline of my progress [here](https://quire.io/w/Garv_SAT?view=timeline), or view the Excel Gantt charts in my OneDrive folder